-- a) The forward start shall be used. - b) The body shall remain substantially on the breast except while executing a turn. - c) On the start or turn, the swimmer may take one arm-stroke beyond the hipline followed by one leg kick (or one leg kick followed by one arm pull) while underwater.
+- a) The forward start shall be used. - b) The body shall remain substantially on the breast except while executing a turn. - On the start or turn, the swimmer may take one arm-stroke beyond the hipline followed by one leg kick (or one leg kick followed by one arm pull) while underwater.
 The head must break the surface prior to the arms beginning the recovery part of the second arm-stroke which is the forward movement of the hands.
 Thereafter, (1) hands shall not be brought back beyond the hipline, (2) some portion of the head must break the water surface sometime during each stroke cycle (one arm pull followed by one leg kick) except after the final arm pull prior to the turn or finish.
 After the start and after each turn, a swimmer may take one downward dolphin kick.
 This downward dolphin kick may take place before, during or after the first arm pull, but it may not take place after the first breaststroke kick.
-That is, once the swimmer has performed a breaststroke kick, a later downward dolphin kick is illegal during that length. - d) A swimmer shall be disqualified for doing two arm pulls without an intervening leg kick or two leg kicks without an intervening arm pull.
+That is, once the swimmer has performed a breaststroke kick, a later downward dolphin kick is illegal during that length.
+Note: in the above, "head" refers to the head or swim cap on the head. - d) A swimmer shall be disqualified for doing two arm pulls without an intervening leg kick or two leg kicks without an intervening arm pull.
 That is, each stroke cycle consists of one arm pull followed by one leg kick.
 A length may begin with either an arm pull or leg kick (a length may begin with an incomplete cycle), provided all other breaststroke rules are followed.
-A length may end with either an arm pull or leg kick (a length may pull or leg kick (a length may begin with an incomplete cycle). - e) The stroke requires that the arms move simultaneously, without any alternating movements.
+A length may end with either an arm pull or leg kick (a length may end with an incomplete cycle). - e) The stroke requires that the arms move simultaneously, without any alternating movements.
 Both hands shall be pushed forward from the breast simultaneously on, above, or under the surface of the water.
 An elbow, in its entirety, may not be brought out of the water.
 Both hands shall recover simultaneously on or under the surface of the water.
 Over-water (butterfly) stroking of the arms is not permitted. - f) The kick requires the feet be drawn up with the knees bent.
 The feet must be turned outward during the propulsive part of the kick.
 All movement of the legs and feet shall be simultaneous and in approximately the same horizontal plane.
 No scissor, flutter, or downward dolphin kick (developed from a flexing and extending of the knee or hip) is permitted, except as noted in 8-2-2-c above. - g) The turn requires a simultaneous touch with two hands, not necessarily on the same plane after which any manner of turn is permitted.
+The hands need not show a visible separation.
+If one hand is placed on top of the other, or if the fingers are intertwined, the turn is legal.
 Immediately after the feet leave the wall, the shoulders shall be at or past the vertical.
 In addition, prior to the first arm pull, the legal body position (body substantially on the breast) shall be regained. - h) The finish requires completion of the required distance and contact with the finish end with both hands simultaneously, not necessarily on the same plane, while the body remains substantially on the breast.